bfp4f360/aux-mkdocs/docs/projects/prototype.md

 ??? question "Why bullet drop"
     * The bullet drop was added for the LE.
 If theres no bullet drop then the bullets go a few mills above the crosshairs which is annoying.
-Now if you aim at the head of a b1 at 1km, yourt gonna hit the head.
+Now if you aim at the head of a b1 at 1km, your gonna hit the head.
 If you aim at 2km slightly above you will still hit the head

     * Also the bullet drop adds one more thing I can use to make weapons distinct.